hajimen/p2ppcb_software/p2ppcb_composer_f360/ReadMe.md

 QMK keycodes are here: <https://beta.docs.qmk.fm/using-qmk/simple-keycodes/keycodes>

 By including the keycodes on your KLE file, P2PPCB can help you much.
 Just write the keycode on the key's front-left legend.
+Front-center legend is layer 1, and front-right legend is layer 2.

 ## Keyboard matrix